mattermost/mattermost-handbook/operations/finance/risk-management/mattermost-templated-agreements.md

 # Mattermost U.S. Consulting Agreements

 This agreement is typically used for vendors who do not require Mattermost to sign a [custom agreement](https://handbook.mattermost.com/company/how-to-guides-for-staff/how-to-purchase/how-to-procure-a-vendor-contract#procuring-a-vendor).
 Before you kick off the process, please confirm your vendor satisfies the criteria below.
-If you are not sure, please reach out to [Procurement Team](Procurement@mattermost.com).
+If you're not sure, please reach out to [Procurement Team](Procurement@mattermost.com).

 ## **Criteria:**